vlsi/vlsi-release-plugins/README.md

 ----------
 v1.72
 * jandex-plugin: add `maxErrors` option to show several errors rather than stop on the first one
+* gradle-extensions-plugin: fix output of exceptions with multiple nested suppressed exceptions

 v1.71
 * Add CI jobs with nightly and RC Gradle versions